Community Development Block Grant (CDBG)

 CDBG funds can also be used for brick and mortar projects that benefit low and moderate income residents in other ways.
 For example:

-Adaptive Reuse for Senior Center Project – The former Paul S. Doble Army Reserve Center will be renovated by the City into a Senior Center serving Portsmouth residents.
+Adaptive Reuse for Senior Activity Center Project – The former Paul S. Doble Army Reserve Center will be renovated by the City into a Senior Activity Center serving Portsmouth residents.
 The project is a multi-year effort and will include parking and outdoor facilities for seniors.
 In addition to CDBG dollars, funding for this adaptive reuse project comes from the Daniel Street Trust and general funds.
 For a history and timeline of the project, click here.

 - Redevelopment of Cross Roads House – The primary emergency and transitional homeless shelter in the region was awarded $100,000 toward a large scale redevelopment of the facility.
 Redevelopment included accessibility upgrades and general facility improvements.
 CDBG investments in this facility and other facilities of non-profits organizations serving special populations and residents earning low or moderate incomes is a cornerstone of the local and national CDBG program.